Skip to main content

 • Trigger the provisioning flow via AddToWalletButton

-The SDK must be initialised as early as possible within your App's lifecycle.
+The SDK must be initialized as early as possible within your App's lifecycle.
 For instance, this can be achieved with a useEffect with no dependencies triggered at the root of your app's component.

 This can be achieved with the following code: